ssolo/ALE/INSTALL.md

 make
 ```

+In addition, you need to make sure that you are compiling ALE with the same compiler (e.g. same version of g++, or same version of clang) you used for compiling Bio++.

 If this does not work and you have multiple Bio++ library instances installed you can try to remove every instance except one and then try to build ALE.

-If still not working a fresh start usually helps: remove all Bio++ libraries and rebuild them, then try to build ALE.
+If it is still not working a fresh start usually helps: remove all Bio++ libraries and rebuild them, then try to build ALE.

 ### Default C++ compiler does not support one of the required libraries